dougeby/IntuneDocs/intune/troubleshoot-policies-in-microsoft-intune.md

 2. Wait 20 minutes for the client software to be removed.

     > [!NOTE]
-    > Do not attempt to remove the client from Programs and Features.
+    > Don't attempt to remove the client from Programs and Features.

 3. On the start menu type **UAC** to open the User Account Control settings.

 4. Move  the notification slider to the default setting.

 ### ERROR: Cannot obtain the value from the computer, 0x80041013
-This can occur if the time on the local system is out of sync by five minutes or more.
+Occurs if the time on the local system is out of sync by five minutes or more.
 If the time on the local computer is out of sync, secure transactions will fail because the time stamps will be invalid.

 To resolve this issue, set the local system time as close as possible to Internet time, or to the time set on the domain controllers on the network.